openwdl/learn-wdl/0_language-concepts.md

 This is a short list of key WDL language concepts and keywords.
 To review the full WDL language specification see this [link](https://github.com/openwdl/wdl/blob/master/versions/1.0/SPEC.md).
 This page also includes short code snippets with examples using some WDL keyword phrases.

-WDL scripts describe workflows which contain tasks.
-See the diagram to the left to visualize key concepts.
-This page is arranged into 4 sections:
 - WDL file-level keywords
 - WDL workflow keywords
 - WDL task keywords